 Why repurpose content on Twitter?

-What can Twitter offer us in terms of content repurposing and audience growth?
+But what can it offer in terms of content repurposing and audience growth?

-Twitter hasn’t followed the other story-based social media platforms like Instagram and Facebook.
-In fact, it’s always stuck with its core mission of allowing people to share their ideas and information quickly and in the most succinct way possible.
+Twitter has always stuck with its core mission of allowing people to share their ideas and information quickly and in the most succinct way possible.
 We have 280 characters and that’s it.
-Well…we can share video too, but in that case we have just 140 seconds.
+Well…we can share video too, but in that case we have just 2 minutes and 20 seconds.

 It’s about connecting and engaging with people “in the moment”.

-Twitter is the platform where you really can end up having a short conversation with people and brands that you previously thought were untouchable.
+Twitter is where you really can have a short conversation with people and brands that you previously thought were untouchable.

 How can you use Twitter effectively for your business?

-Twitter is incredibly noisy.
-There are millions of tweets every single day!
-With so many tweets swarming people’s feeds, what can you do to stand out?
+Twitter is incredibly noisy, so what can you do to stand out?

 You do not need to feel like you should be keeping up with what’s going on.
 You should simply consume content in the moment, as intended.